lamtharnhantrakul/Google-AI-Residency-App/index.md

 The following links are curated in the order they were presented in my Cover Letter.

-## Vision

-In the same way Computer Vision was forever changed in 2012 by the successful (re)introduction of CNN's, I think audio will forever be changed by WaveNet and NSynth.
-By sharing my passion from Physics, Digital Signal Processing, Machine Learning to Music and Industrial Design with the Brain research team, I hope to:

-- Push the envelope of Deep Learning in audio applications, such as developing a WaveNet GAN that feeds the rendered waveform into a realtime wavetable synthesier.
-- Diversify applications of AI to cultures and languages typically not found in neural models, such as those from my home region of Thailand and Southeast Asia.
-- Cross polinate machine learning with industrial and traditional design processes (e.g CNC milling, 3D printing as well as woodworking, pottery), for an example an RL agent that designs a musical instrument alongside a carpenter by using Finite Element Modelling (FEM) to simulate and iterate on the instrument's tone, or target frequency response, before physical fabrication.

 ## Extending Magenta's NSynth

 Recently featured on the [Google Magenta Blog](https://magenta.tensorflow.org/blog/2017/09/12/outside-hacks/), our hack won the Outside Lands music hackathon!
 I led the winning team and documented how we connected the open sourced NSynth model to a real-time data streaming system that enabled a group of phones to control where on the latent space Z in the autoencoder the waveform was being generated from.